 Employees are required to pay a portion of the premiums for medical and dental coverage and pay the entire cost of vision coverage.
-These insurance premiums are deducted on a pre-tax basis.
-For eligible employees that receive their pay over 12 months, premium deductions are taken from the first two paychecks of each month of the year.
-For employees that receive their pay over less than 12 months, premium deductions are slightly higher, but are not taken during the months of July or August.
+These insurance premiums are deducted on a pre-tax basis from the first 2 paychecks of each month of the year.
+The rates are the same for all employees, regardless of work schedule.
+Missed premium deductions, such as those that occur during the summer for school employees or for those on an unpaid leave of absence, are placed into arrears and collected upon the employee's return to active pay status.

 All medical, dental, and vision information is located under the Benefits menu in Dayforce.
-Effective October 1, 2022, benefit communications, notices, and new hire and open enrollment invitations will be made exclusively through each employee's Dayforce Message Center.
+Benefit communications, notices, and enrollment invitations are made exclusively through each employee's Dayforce Message Center and Benefits menu.